amandaghassaei/canvas-capture/README.md

 ## Converting WEBM to MP4

-[Not all browsers](https://caniuse.com/sharedarraybuffer) support mp4 export from this library.
-If your browser only supports webm video, I recommend using [ffmpeg](https://ffmpeg.org/) to convert to mp4.
-From the terminal run:
+[Not all browsers](https://caniuse.com/sharedarraybuffer) support mp4 export, and even if they do, you may decide to export webm for performance reasons.
+I've found that I can playback webm with [VLC player](https://www.videolan.org/vlc/), but the framerate tends to be choppy (the webm files are generally very large).
+If you want to convert your downloaded webms to mp4, I recommend using [ffmpeg](https://ffmpeg.org/) from the terminal:

 `
 ffmpeg -i PATH/FILENAME.webm -vf "crop=trunc(iw/2)*2:trunc(ih/2)*2" -c:v libx264 -preset slow -crf 22 -pix_fmt yuv420p -an PATH/FILENAME.mp4